Plus3 Pitt Johnstown Business

 Information Sessions

-Interested Pitt Business first-year students are encouraged to register for an in-person or virtual hour-long information session to learn more about the program.
+Interested Pitt Business first-year students are encouraged to register for a virtual hour-long information session to learn more about the program.
 We’ll discuss the program timeline in more detail, offer helpful tips/suggestions for answering the short-answer questions on the application, and more.

 Program Information